animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 The only axiom that is made, philosophically speaking, is "definition".

-More generally, everything that is implied by our observations and *implies* our observations is proven.
+More generally, everything that is implied by our observations and *implies* our observations, without axiom, is proven.